Welcome

 • Carrying the loss forward to offset against future trading income from the same business.

-• Carrying the loss back one year and setting it against income of the previous year.
+• Carrying the loss across the current tax year and/or back one year against general income.

-• Early years/new business relief (for losses in the opening years, offset against prior income, subject to specific conditions).
+• Early years/new business relief (for losses in the opening years, set against income of the prior three tax years, taking later years first).

 A sole trader begins a new business and in the first tax year has a trading loss of £7,000.
 She was previously employed with a salary of £25,000 in the previous year.